 Eligible Indiana taxpayers can file both the federal and Indiana individual tax returns using highly interactive and easy-to-use web-based applications that speed both returns and refunds.
-Some services also offer state-only filings as well.
+You can choose from a list of multiple vendors that provide this free service.
+The department estimates nearly 2 million Indiana taxpayers are eligible for this free service.